Honouring the guest is much more than a part of the tradition of Islam, it is part of its fundamentals.

-During my years of traveling in the Muslim world, I have been a guest all the time.
+During my years of travelling in the Muslim world, I have been a guest all the time.
 This is how I have learned the art of receiving guests.

-Certainly I do not disappoint my guests in their expectations, but I stupefy them when I serve them tea or coffee flavored with the essences of exotic species.
+Certainly, I do not disappoint my guests in their expectations, but I stupefy them when I serve them tea or coffee flavoured with the essences of exotic species.
 Cardamom, Ginger, Mint, Lemon …

-Then I say to them my favorite phrase: “Never trust a perfumer who does not drink and eat his perfumes.”
+Then I say to them my favourite phrase: “Never trust a perfumer who does not drink and eat his perfumes.”